curiosaurus/hacktoberfest/README.md

 # hacktoberfest
-YEAH I have taken the Hacktoberfest challenge
+YEAH Thats right!
+I have taken the Hacktoberfest challenge